Mark McLemore: Texas Rangers (1995–1999)

+Seattle Mariners (2000–2003) and Oakland Athletics (2004)

-McLemore's primary claim to fame is his nickname "Supersub", which he earned due to his contributions to the –03 Seattle Mariners.
-He was the club's regular second baseman during the 2000 season, and in 2001 he was replaced by Bret Boone, who had been acquired during the offseason.
-With McLemore openly bitter about losing his job, manager Lou Piniella appeased him by using him regularly in a variety of infielder and outfielder positions (mainly LF, 3B and SS, but also 2B, CF, DH and RF), with remarkable results.
-During the 2001 Mariners' record-tying 116-win season, he racked up 409 at-bats, 117 hits, 69 walks, .286 batting average, .384 OBP and 39 stolen bases—all while playing without a regular position.
+McLemore signed with the Mariners in December 1999.
+He was dubbed a "Supersub" for his contributions to the –2003 Mariners.
+He was the club's regular second baseman during the 2000 season.
+In 2001, he was replaced by Bret Boone, who had been acquired during the offseason.
+After McLemore requested a trade after losing his job, manager Lou Piniella appeased him by using him regularly at several infield and outfield positions (mainly left field, third base, and shortstop, but also at second, center field, and right field), with remarkable results.
+During the 2001 Mariners' record-tying 116-win season, he had 409 at-bats, 117 hits, 69 walks, .286 batting average, .384 on-base percentage and 39 steals—all while playing without a regular position.

-McLemore's statistics dropped steadily from his 2001 peak until he left the Mariners after 2003 as a free agent.
-He retired after one season with Oakland (2004).
-By having played with Oakland in his final year, he became the first major leaguer to have played for all four teams in the American League West since MLB divisions were realigned in 1994 (Gene Nelson also played for all four AL West teams, but his career ended in 1993, prior to the realignment).
-He is also one of a handful of players to play for both the Rangers and the Astros, Texas' two MLB franchises.
+McLemore's statistics tailed off from his 2001 peak until he left the Mariners after 2003 as a free agent.
+He retired after one season with Oakland.
+By playing with Oakland, he became the first major leaguer to play for all five teams in the AL West since MLB divisions were realigned in 1994.
+(Gene Nelson also played for the four initial AL West teams, but his career ended in 1993, prior to realignment.)
+He is also one of many players to play for both of Texas' MLB franchises, the Rangers and Astros.

+McLemore was named one of the 50 greatest Mariners players in August 2026.
+That September, the Mariners unveiled a statue featuring him and Mike Cameron, honoring the 2001 Mariners clinching the AL West title and carrying an American flag following the team's first game after the September 11th attacks.

 Post-playing career

-McLemore had a brief stint as a color commentator for baseball games on ESPN.
-He currently serves as part of the Texas Rangers broadcast team, for whom he provides analysis on the pre- and post-game programs on Bally Sports Southwest.
-Previously, he also did analysis on the Friday night Texas Ranger broadcasts on TXA21 (KTXA) with Gina Miller before those broadcasts ended after the 2014 season.
+McLemore worked for one year as a baseball broadcaster on ESPN.
+He was part of the Texas Rangers broadcast team, including providing analysis on the pre- and post-game programs on Bally Sports Southwest.
+He ended his tenure with the Rangers after the 2024 season.
+Previously, he also provided analysis on the Friday night Rangers broadcasts on KTXA with Gina Miller before those broadcasts ended after the 2014 season.

+Personal life

+McLemore has six older siblings.
+He is married and has three children.
+He resides in the Dallas–Fort Worth metroplex.
+He owned car dealerships in the Dallas area.

+McLemore's philanthropic work as a player included purchasing Rangers tickets for youth who lived in Fort Worth Housing Authority housing and purchasing Thansgiving dinners and school supplies.